 Airloft: What is the meaning of delusional?
 I must update my dictionary when we reach camp.

 Augustus: Get ready Caeser, we make haste to our home.
 I think they are in grave danger.
+Tell/show the player WHY he thinks the town is in grave danger

 The Reditus will be looking for me and the first place they will search is our camp.